 The benefits:

-This approach requires advanced technical governance interoperability via Kubernetes, Terraform, OpenStackunified supervision of securityand rigorous cost monitoring.
-A expert integration partner is essential for orchestrating these environments.
+This approach requires advanced technical governance: interoperability via Kubernetes, Terraform, OpenStack, unified security monitoring, and rigorous cost tracking.
+An expert integration partner is essential to orchestrate these environments.

 2. The hybrid cloud: agility, control and sovereignty

-The hybrid cloud combines environments private (on-premise), international audiences and sovereignsto reconcile performance, control and safety.
+The hybrid cloud combines private (on-premise), international public, and sovereign environments to balance performance, control, and security.

 It allows you to :

-This approach balances innovation and controlIt meets the requirements of French and European regulations, and is a natural part of a global strategy. multi-cloud.
+This approach balances innovation and control, meets the requirements of French and European regulations, and fits naturally into a multi‑cloud strategy.

 Discover hybrid solutions as well as experience feedback offered by Cloud Temple.